Are you looking for an easy way to create and add file upload forms to your WordPress website?

 Once the plugin has been installed, click Activate.

-The only thing left is to check your WordPress menu for this plugin’s button.
+The only thing left before creating the online form with file upload is to check your WordPress menu for this plugin’s button.
 Once you find it, click on it and on Add New.
 You’re good to go now – see if you can find a template for the form you want or create one from scratch.

 Step 2: Creating the New Form